Nancy Wilson Songs

 Save Your Love For Me

-Surprising yet delightful album featuring Nancy with Cannonball Adderley’s Quintet.
-Although she only sings on six of the eleven original album tracks, she makes her presence felt and this is as much her record as the saxophonist’s.
-This track written by Buddy Johnson was deemed as the single to release from the album and reached number six in the American R’n’B chart.
+This song is written by Buddy Johnson was deemed the single to release from the album, reaching number six in the American R’n’B chart.
 Such is Wilson’s prowess on all of the tracks that she features, any of these could serve as recommended listening.

 From the album Nancy Wilson / Cannonball Adderley (1962)